aantipov/alexeime/blog/a-year-as-staff-frontend-engineer/index.md

 It has been a very fruitful, exciting, and full of learnings experience.

-It allowed me to apply my knowledge and skills at scale.
+I was able to apply my knowledge and experience on a large scale, and my skill set expanded.